Koubek/dockerfiles-dynamics-nav/root/nav/README.md

-# Dockefile for MS Dynamics NAV with SQL Authentication
+# Dockefile for MS Dynamics NAV
-This a simple and experimental Dockerfile for MS Dynamics NAV Server.
-Microsoft doesn\`t provide an official support for NAV containerization because of several OS dependencies.
+Microsoft doesn\`t provide an official support for NAV containerization because of several reasons I suppo.
-The Dockerfile is trying to avoid them installing just a Service Tier and not the whole package.
-You can find more details on the [Tobias Fenster`s blog](http://navblog.infoma.de/index.php/2016/11/18/dynamics-nav-2017-in-a-windows-container-with-docker/).
-Thanks again to Tobias as he was very helpful and made it possible to run NAV container correctly.
+My opinion is that the most important reason could be a several OS dependencies that don\`t let install NAV on Windows Server Core (one of the base OS layers for Windows containers).

+You can consider this Dockerfile as the most elemental one providing MS Dynamics NAV Server Docker image definition you can instantiate indepentently or can be consumed from **nav-sql-compose**.

+The Dockerfile installs just a NAV service (*Microsoft Dynamics NAV Service.msi*) to avoid the prerequisites checks when installing from the main installer (*setup.exe* in the NAV DVD root).

 ## Prerequisites
-Before you can start the build process you have to upload unpacked content of NAV installation DVD (could be working with 2016 and 2017) into **DynamicsNavDvd** directory included in **content** directory.
+Before you can start the build process you have to upload unpacked content of NAV installation DVD into **root\\__content\\NAV\\DynamicsNavDvd** directory.
-Without this content, you can\`t build the image as it depends on DVD content.
-If you are using DVD including a language layer, this layer will be detected and installed automatically as well now.
+Without this content, you can\`t build the image as it depends on DVD content itselfs.
+If you are using DVD including a language layer, this layer will be detected and installed automatically as well.

-Also, as this is a solution based on SQL authentication, you need a SQL server login and provide those credentials during the *docker run* process.

 ## Getting started
-This simple and maybe not very well made solution has several files that help me to simplify build process and container management process.
+You can find several files that can be quite helpfull and could simplify whole Docker image and Docker container management process.
-You can find two basic configuration files in the main directories:
-* **__imagename.txt** - specify name of the image (in this directory),
+You can use **__imagename.txt** file to specify name of the image.
-* **..\\__privatereponame.txt** - is useful when working with private Docker repository.
-In here I use a slightly different way I use in the production environment (this information is being distributed using GPOs of AD).
-Anyway, you can keep whatever there until you will try to push the image to your real private repository (right now in the parent directory to be able to group all required folders/solutions).

-Next, you can find there are several *bat* files.
-Those files consume the information from the previously configured files and build, run and clean images/containers.
+Next, you can see couple of *bat* files in here.
+These files consume the information from the previously configured files and build, run and clean images/containers.
 You can see all details in the **_run.detached.bat** file which is supposed to be the best way how to run the container.
+Of course, you can go even more further, you can run your container and set for example restart policies, memory limitation etc.

 ## Build, push and run (aka DOCKER`s motto BUILD, SHIP, RUN)
 * ### Build your own image / an image based on a NAV version